Messenger by Lois Lowry

 While this is going on Matty is developing a skill.
 When he concentrates he can heal wounds, although this drains him whenever he does it.

 At first I thought Messenger was going to be about the refugees.
 Then I thought it was going to be about Matty’s relationship with Seer, Kira, or Leader.
-Then I thought it was going to be about sexuality and coming of age.
+Then I thought it was going to be about sexuality.
 Finally I thought it was going to be about his supernatural gift, but when that didn’t develop into anything I was stumped.
-What was the point of this novel?
-What was it trying to say?
-What was it building up to?
+What was the focal point of this novel?

-I had the exact same issue with the last book.
-Lowry invests so much time into seemingly insignificant details that never add up to anything.
+I had the exact same issue with the previous story.
+Lowry invests so much time into details that never add up to anything and it can be quite frustrating.
 The injustice and oppression is never questioned, just sidestepped.
-There has been no catharsis, so my only hope is that it all comes to a head in the last novel.
+There is no real catharsis, so my only hope is that it all comes to a head in the last novel.

-I’ve read a few chapters of the final book, Son, and it does seem to have a little more ‘go’ in it so far compared to the other two books, but who knows.
+I’ve read a few chapters of the final book, Son, and it does seem to have a little more ‘go’ in it compared with the other two books, but who knows.
 My optimism is dwindling.

 This review is part of my 2017 Reading Challenge.